UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Introduction

 \section{Introduction}

-Answering any factual question has long been an inspirational challenge to information retrieval and artificial intelligence researchers~\cite{voorhees1999trec,lopez2011question}.
-Users can ask about any topic and the answer can be found in any information source.
+Answering factual questions has long been an inspirational challenge to information retrieval and artificial intelligence researchers~\cite{voorhees-tice-2000-trec,lopez2011question}.
+In its most general form, users can ask about \emph{any} topic and the answer may be found in \emph{any} information source.
 Defined as such, the challenge of \emph{open domain question answering} is extremely broad and complex.
-Though there have been successful undertakings which embrace this complexity~\citep[notably][]{ferrucci2012introduction}, most recent works make simplifying assumptions as to the source of answers.
-These fall largely in two categories: \emph{structured data} and \emph{unstructured text}.
+Though there have been successful undertakings which embrace this complexity~\citep[notably][]{ferrucci2012introduction}, most recent works make simplifying assumptions as to the source of answers, which fall largely in two categories: \textbf{structured data} and \textbf{unstructured text}.

-A long line of research aims to answer user questions using a structured \emph{knowledge base} (KB)~\citep{WebQ, yih2015semantic}.
+A long line of research aims to answer user questions using a structured \emph{knowledge base}~(KB)~\citep{WebQ, yih2015semantic}, known as \textbf{KBQA}.
 Typically, a KB can be viewed as a knowledge graph consisting of entities, properties, and a pre-defined set of relations between them.
 A question can be answered, provided that it can be expressed within the language of relations and objects present in the knowledge graph.
 With a high-quality, carefully curated KB, answers can be extracted with fairly high precision.
-KBQA, however, struggles with low answer coverage due to the cost to curate an extensive KB, as well as the fact that many questions simply cannot be answered using a KB if the answers are not entities.
+KBQA, however, struggles with low answer coverage due to the cost of curating an extensive KB, as well as the fact that many questions simply cannot be answered using a KB if the answers are not entities.

-The second line of work targets a large collection of unstructured text (such as Wikipedia)~\citep{drqa} as the source of answers.
-While the unstructured text is infinitely varied, open-domain question answering from text (TextQA) has advanced greatly in recent years~\citep{yang2019end, ORQA, DPR, REALM, FiD}, thanks to recent advances in machine reading comprehension and text retrieval.
+A second line of work targets a large collection of unstructured text~(such as Wikipedia)~\citep{drqa} as the source of answers.
+Thanks to the latest advances in machine reading comprehension and text retrieval, substantial progress has been made for open-domain question answering from text (\textbf{TextQA}) in just the past couple years~\citep{yang2019end, ORQA, DPR, REALM, izacard-grave-2021-leveraging}.
+On the other hand, semi-structured tables and structured KBs can be valuable knowledge sources, yet TextQA methods are restricted in taking only unstructured text as input, missing the opportunity of using these complementary sources of information to answer more questions.